RakhithJK/Mailtrain-org-mailtrain-wiki/Automation-in-Mailtrain.md

 ### Step 6.

 Select the trigger rule.
-In this case we select that the Sign-up must have happened 1 day ago for this trigger to fire
+In this case we select that the Sign-up must have happened 1 day ago for this trigger to fire.
+You would also need to select the campaign that is sent when the trigger fires.
+This is where the Triggered Campaigns kick in.

 ![](https://cldup.com/0GNIG3uAx4.png)